Genome editing: History

 In 2018, the common methods for such editing used engineered nucleases, or "molecular scissors".
 These nucleases create site-specific double-strand breaks (DSBs) at desired locations in the genome.
 The induced double-strand breaks are repaired through nonhomologous end-joining (NHEJ) or homologous recombination (HR), resulting in targeted mutations ('edits').

 In May 2019, lawyers in China reported, in light of the purported creation by Chinese scientist He Jiankui of the first gene-edited humans (see Lulu and Nana controversy), the drafting of regulations that anyone manipulating the human genome by gene-editing techniques, like CRISPR, would be held responsible for any related adverse consequences.
 A cautionary perspective on the possible blind spots and risks of CRISPR and related biotechnologies has been recently discussed, focusing on the stochastic nature of cellular control processes.

 The University of Edinburgh Roslin Institute engineered pigs resistant to a virus that causes porcine reproductive and respiratory syndrome, which costs US and European pig farmers $2.6 billion annually.

 In February 2020, a US trial safely showed CRISPR gene editing on 3 cancer patients.
 In 2020 Sicilian Rouge High GABA, a tomato that makes more of an amino acid said to promote relaxation, was approved for sale in Japan.

 In 2021, England (not the rest of the UK) planned to remove restrictions on gene-edited plants and animals, moving from European Union-compliant regulation to rules closer to those of the US and some other countries.
-An April 2021 European Commission report found "strong indications" that the current regulatory regime was not appropriate for gene editing Later in 2021, researchers announced a CRISPR alternative, labeled obligate mobile element–guided activity (OMEGA) proteins including IscB, IsrB and TnpB as endonucleases found in transposons, and guided by small ωRNAs.
+An April 2021 European Commission report found "strong indications" that the current regulatory regime was not appropriate for gene editing.
+Later in 2021, researchers announced a CRISPR alternative, labelled obligate mobile element–guided activity (OMEGA) proteins including IscB, IsrB and TnpB as endonucleases found in transposons, and guided by small ωRNAs.

 Background

-Genetic engineering as method of introducing new genetic elements into organisms has been around since the 1970s.
-One drawback of this technology has been the random nature with which the DNA is inserted into the hosts genome, which can impair or alter other genes within the organism.
-Although, several methods have been discovered which target the inserted genes to specific sites within an organism genome.
-It has also enabled the editing of specific sequences within a genome as well as reduced off target effects.
+Genetic engineering, as method of introducing new genetic elements into organisms, has been around since the 1970s.
+One drawback of this technology has been the random nature with which the DNA is inserted into the host's genome, which can impair or alter other genes within the organism.
+However, several methods have been discovered that target the inserted genes to specific sites within an organism's genome.
+It has also enabled the editing of specific sequences within a genome, as well as reduced off-target effects.
 This could be used for research purposes, by targeting mutations to specific genes, and in gene therapy.
-By inserting a functional gene into an organism and targeting it to replace the defective one it could be possible to cure certain genetic diseases.
+By inserting a functional gene into an organism, and targeting it to replace the defective one, it could be possible to cure certain genetic diseases.